-- (a) All City and Incentive Agency Contracts which contain goals shall contain a provision which provides for liquidated damages in the event the Contractor or Developer fails to achieve the MBE/WBE participation specified in the Contractor Utilization Plan as finally approved by the Director or the goals established pursuant to 3-431, whichever is lower, and fails to exert good faith efforts, as determined by the Director or, in the case of Incentive Projects, the mutual determination of the Director and the applicable Incentive Agency; except in the event the Director and Incentive Agency fail to mutually agree, in which event, the determination of the Incentive Agency. - (b) The amount of liquidated damages for City Contracts shall be in an amount as determined by the Director.
-For Incentive Agency Contracts, the Director and Incentive Agency shall jointly agree on the amount of liquidated damages and may jointly agree to a remedy alternative to liquidated damages which promotes the goals of the City's MBE/WBE program.
-For Incentive Agency Contracts, should the Incentive Agency and Director fail to come to an agreement on the amount of the liquidated damages or a remedy alternative to liquidated damages, the Incentive Agency's determination of liquidated damages or other alternate remedy under the Incentive Agency Contract shall be final. - (c) The liquidated damages may not exceed the difference between the monetary amount of the MBE/WBE participation finally approved, and as may be modified or waived, in accordance with this division and the amount actually paid to MBEs and WBEs appearing on a CUP or modification approved by Director, unless waived pursuant to section 3-437.
-In determining the amount actually paid to qualified MBEs and WBEs, no credit shall be given for that portion of the MBE/WBE participation that was not approved in accordance with the provisions of section 3-435, provided however that the Incentive Agency may allow credit if it determines, in its sole discretion, that the Contractor or Developer acted in good faith.
-Notwithstanding the foregoing, in the event the CUP anticipated that the Contractor or Developer would exceed the goals established prior to the submission of the CUP, the liquidated damages may not exceed the difference between the monetary amount of the MBE/WBE participation pursuant such Goals established prior to the submission of the CUP and the amount actually paid to MBEs and WBEs.
+- (a) All city and incentive agency contracts which contain goals shall contain a provision which provides for liquidated damages in the event the contractor or developer fails to achieve the MBE/WBE participation specified in the contractor utilization plan as finally approved by the director. - (b) The amount of liquidated damages for city and incentive agency contracts shall be in an amount as determined by the director except that, for incentive agency contracts, the director and incentive agency may jointly agree to a remedy alternative to liquidated damages which promotes the goals of the City's MBE/WBE program.
+Should the incentive agency and director fail to come to an agreement on a remedy alternative to liquidated damages, the director's determination of liquidated damages shall be assessed.

+(c) The liquidated damages may not exceed the difference between the monetary amount of the MBE/WBE participation finally approved by the director and the amount actually paid to qualified MBEs and WBEs.
+In determining the amount actually paid to qualified MBEs and WBEs, no credit shall be given for that portion of the MBE/WBE participation that was not approved in accordance with the provisions of section 3-443, provided however that the director may allow credit if he determines, in his sole discretion, that the contractor or developer acted in good faith.

 Sec.
-3-449.
-Fairness in Professional Services and Goods Board.
+3-449. - Fairness in city contracts board.

-- (a) Establishment and Authority.
-There is hereby established a Fairness in Professional Services and Goods Board.
-The Board's authority is limited to bids, proposals and contracts for professional services, other services, goods, materials and supplies (other than construction materials and supplies) for the City or an Incentive Project in which the estimated cost of such professional services, other services, goods, materials and supplies is more than \$160,000.
-The Board shall set goals to increase the utilization of MBEs/WBEs in professional services contracts, other services contracts, goods, materials and supplies contracts (other than construction materials and supplies), and has the authority to hear and investigate appeals as set forth in section 3-450. - (b) Board Composition.
-The Board shall be composed of seven members (including a chairperson) and six alternates, all appointed by the mayor and all of whom shall be industry experts in the areas of professional services, general services and goods and materials.
-For Incentive Projects, the Board shall be composed of nine members, two of which are jointly appointed by the applicable Incentive Agency.
-When matters involving Agency Projects come before the Board, the Board composition shall be increased by two persons who shall be recommended by the applicable Incentive Agency and appointed by the mayor.
-Those two members shall only sit on the Board when matters of the applicable Agency are before the Board. - (c) Term.
-The terms of all board members shall be for a period of four years, however, all members shall continue in office as such until the respective successors shall have been appointed. - (d) Alternates.
+- (a) There is hereby established a fairness in city contracts board.
+The board may make recommendations to the director on methodology to increase the utilization of MBEs/WBEs in professional services contracts, other services contracts, goods, materials and supplies contracts, and has the authority to hear and investigate appeals as set forth in section 3-613. - (b) Board composition.
+The board shall be composed of seven members (including a chairperson) and six alternates, all appointed by the mayor and all of whom shall be experienced in contract management.
+Members of the city council and employees of the city are ineligible for appointment. - (c) Board members and alternates shall be residents of the city, provided however those nonresidents may serve if they work in the city metropolitan area or are appointed to represent the interests of an organization that maintains an office in the city metropolitan area. - (d) The terms of all board members shall be for a period of four years, however, all members shall continue in office as such until the respective successors shall have been appointed.
+Board members serving as of the effective date of this section shall retain their seats for the remainder of their unexpired terms. - (e) Alternates.
 In the event a board member is unable to attend a meeting or has a conflict of interest with regard to an issue at hand, the alternate shall temporarily serve in such member's stead.
 It is the board member's responsibility to notify his or her alternate that they may be needed at the meeting.
-The term of an alternate shall expire at the expiration of the term of the board member. - (e) Absence of Chairperson.
-In the event the chairperson is not in attendance at any board meeting, a majority of board members shall select a member to act as chairperson for that meeting. - (f) Rules and Regulations.
-The Board is hereby authorized to establish its own rules and regulations to implement this charge, which rules and regulations shall be in writing and published.
+The term of an alternate shall expire at the expiration of the term of the board member. - (f) In the event the chairperson is not in attendance at any board meeting, a majority of board members shall select a member to act as chairperson for that meeting. - (g) The board is hereby authorized to establish its own rules and regulations to implement this charge.